KatayamaTaro/People_Counter/README.md

 1) Go to https://www.eco-visio.net/
 2) Log in with credentials
 3) Go to 'Analysis' tab
+4) Click on 'Period' and change selection to 'Manual Selectin'.
-4) Click custom date range from 5/2/2025-xxxx.
-Replace xxxx with the most recent date
+5) Set custom date range from 5/7/2025-xxxx.
+Replace xxxx with the most recent date.
+Click 'OK'
-5) Click hourly data
+6) Do not change the 'Sites'.
+Keep at 'Whole Domain'
+7) Click 'Time Series'
+8) Keep the 'Type of Graph' on 'Curve'
+9) Change the 'Interval' to 'Hour'
+10) 'Keep 'Show Events'
-6) Click on advanced setting, and toggle on 'In' and 'Out' and toggle off 'Total'
+11) Click on 'Show More', and toggle on 'In' and 'Out' and toggle off 'Total'
-7) Go to table view and download the data to \People_Counter\Data\Raw
+12) Click on 'Table' at the top right
+13) Click on 'Download'
+14) Save the file in the appropriate location as csv with the appropriate naming convention.
+Location, something like- C:\Users\tkatayama\OneDrive - DOI\Documents\Projects\R\People_Counter\Data\Raw
+15) Naming convention: All_20250507-mmdd.csv
+16) Change mm and dd to appropriate two digit month and date

 ## Process for Updating Dashboard
 1) Save new raw data file in the Data/Raw folder.